statikowsky/mutant/mutant-controller-discovery/README.md

 your `mutant { }` config.

 TODO:
+- [ ] model binding with form data
-- [ ] add @Path annotation for path override
+- [ ] doc multiparam actions in controllers
-- [ ] add path query bindings (in addition to model and path param binding)
+- [ ] doc binding
 - [ ] allow automatic model discovery (for saving type information, kotlin reflection workaround)
+- [ ] although user can implement their own Model and Path binder allow customization of MutantModelBinder and MutantPathAndQueryBinder